1. Graduate CV Examples, Templates & How to Write in 2025

 2. Add a top-of-the-class graduate CV education section

-When writing a CV, especially a CV with no experience, we always advise to prioritise your strongest section, be that education, work experience, or skills.
-This is why we are using a hybrid CV format.
+When writing a CV, especially a CV with no experience, I always advise to prioritise your strongest section, be that education, work experience, or skills.
 For most fresh graduate CVs, the education section will be the strongest.

 If you have some prestigious internships completed, feel free to start with your work experience section, and shift education down.